Beet Hummus Recipe

 (Note: this is a quick description; the full recipe is at the bottom of the page)

-- Place all the ingredients into a food processor or a high-speed blender.
+- Place the ingredients in the bowl of a food processor or a high-speed blender.
 I use a Vitamix; I always get the best results.

-- Blend until super smooth, taste, and adjust the seasoning to your liking.
+- Blend until super smooth, taste, and adjust the seasoning.

 - Transfer to a bowl, cover, and refrigerate for a few minutes so that the hummus chills nicely and the flavors deepen.

-- Serve with crispy crackers, toasted pita bread, and crudités.
+- Serve with a drizzle of olive oil, crispy crackers, pita chips, pita bread, and crudités.

 Recipe notes & tips

-Chickpeas: Protein-packed chickpeas, also known as garbanzo beans, are the star ingredient in every hummus recipe.
-For convenience, I use canned chickpeas, but if you use dried chickpeas, make sure to soak them ahead of time and let them boil for a bit longer than you normally would until they become very soft.
+Chickpeas: Protein-packed chickpeas (aka garbanzo beans), are the star ingredient in every hummus recipe.
+For convenience, I use canned chickpeas, but if you use dried chickpeas, make sure to soak them ahead of time and let them boil for a bit longer than you usually would until they become very soft.

 Tahini: It’s essentially a sesame version of peanut butter.
-It’s a rich, nutty, and slightly bitter paste made from toasted sesame seeds.
+It’s a rich, nutty, slightly bitter paste from toasted sesame seeds.
 Tahini is a must-have ingredient for hummus, providing extra flavor and texture.

-Garlic: We use only 1 garlic clove to make the flavor pops.
+Garlic cloves: We use only one garlic clove to make the flavor pops.

-Cumin: This bold spice adds lovey, warm notes; please don’t skip it.
+Cumin: This bold spice adds lovely, warm notes and pairs very well with the earthiness of the beetroots; please don’t skip it.

-Lemon: We use lemon juice and zest here, but the lemon flavor will be quite delicate, not overpowering.
+Lemon: We use lemon zest and juice, but the lemon flavor will be delicate and not overpowering.

-Salt and pepper: I have included the amount of salt and pepper in the recipe, but please adjust it to your taste if needed.
+Salt and pepper: I have included the amount of salt and pepper in the recipe, but as always make sure to adjust it to your taste if needed.

 Are beetroots good for you?